angular/angular/aio/content/guide/template-typecheck.md

 Therefore, Angular assigns the `selectedUser` property to `UserDetailComponent.user`, which would result in an error if their types were incompatible.
 TypeScript checks the assignment according to its type system, obeying flags such as `strictNullChecks` as they are configured in the application.

 Avoid run-time type errors by providing more specific in-template type requirements to the template type checker.
 Make the input type requirements for your own directives as specific as possible by providing template-guard functions in the directive definition.
-See [Improving template type checking for custom directives](guide/structural-directives#directive-type-checks), and [Input setter coercion](#input-setter-coercion) in this guide.
+See [Improving template type checking for custom directives](guide/structural-directives#directive-type-checks) in this guide.

 ### Strict null checks